How many times my salary can I borrow for a mortgage?

 How to make the most of your income when applying for a mortgage

-Some lenders will add any overtime payments, commission and bonus income alongside salary.
+Keep in mind that some lenders will add any overtime payments, commission and bonus income alongside salary.
 Some will only consider a percentage of some or all of these types of additional income, and others won’t consider them in their calculations at all.

 There are also an increasing number of lenders willing to consider certain benefits alongside earned income, particularly those that are paid for a long term, such as child benefit.
 Finding a lender that will make the most of your diverse income is a great way to maximise your borrowing potential, so ensure you mention all of your income sources when speaking to our team.